princepspolycap/poly-canon-cam/README.md

 - App-wide shutdown (window close) is the only time we terminate the SDK

 This mirrors the manual `test_camera_with_cleanup.sh` flow without leaving orphaned USB state.

 ---

+## Virtual Webcam Outputs (OBS + Google Meet)

+Once live view starts, `src/virtual_webcam.py` spins up two outputs automatically:

+- **Syphon server** (`PolyCanonCam_Syphon`) – add a *Syphon Client* source in OBS to ingest the feed directly with minimal latency.
+- **PyVirtualCam** – publishes the same frames to the system-wide **OBS Virtual Camera** device so browsers and conferencing apps recognize it as a regular webcam.

+### Requirements

+1. `syphon-python` and `pyvirtualcam` (already listed in `requirements.txt`).
+2. OBS Studio ≥ 28 with the built-in *Virtual Camera* feature (macOS versions bundle it by default).

+### Typical Workflow

+1. Launch OBS and go to **Tools ▸ Start Virtual Camera** (or press the Virtual Camera button).
+2. Start `python app.py`, click **“Connect & Start Live View.”**
+3. Poly Canon Cam logs `Started outputs: Syphon, Virtual Camera` and begins streaming frames to both endpoints.
+4. In OBS, add **Sources ▸ Syphon Client ▸ PolyCanonCam_Syphon** if you want to composite/record.
+5. In Google Meet / Zoom / Teams / FaceTime, choose **OBS Virtual Camera** as the video source — the Canon live view will appear instantly.

+> **Tip:** The manager adapts to whatever EVF resolution your camera emits (e.g., 1024×576 on EOS R).
+OBS can upscale/letterbox as needed, while the browser sees the same format coming from OBS Virtual Camera.

+Stopping live view (or disconnecting) tears down both outputs so OBS/browsers immediately fall back to their previous sources.

+---